tjschutte/ECE-454-Project/README.md

 4. Maven should build automatically and report any errors.
 Assuming no errors, the server should be ready to start.

 ## TestClient
 The test client provides a simple way of communication with the Server.
 Simply import the project into Eclipse and run it.
-You will be greeted with a Jpanel that will allow you to make a connection to the server and issue same commands along the socket.
+You will be greeted with a Jpanel that will allow you to make a connection to the server and issue commands to it via the socket.
 The test client is mostly meant as a way to communicate with the server and debug messages to and from it, not as a fully featured application on its own.